Bramdelfos/ARLO-test/src/data/blogs/blog-6.md

 ---
-title: The BitcoinDAO will enable Bitcoiners to collaborate and invest in green mining facilities
+title: The BTC-DAO will enable Bitcoiners to collaborate and invest in green mining facilities
 date: 2021-11-17 09:00:00
 author: Bram
 format: image